Joshua 20 – The Cities of Refuge

 a.
 So they appointed: On a map, we see that the cities of refuge were well spaced throughout the country.
 No matter where you were in Israel, you were not very far from a city of refuge.

 b.
-They assigned: Deuteronomy 19:2 tells us that proper roads were to be built and maintained to these cities of refuge.
-The city was not much good to the slayer if they could not get to it quickly.
+They assigned: Deuteronomy 19:2-3 tells us that proper roads were to be built and maintained to these cities of refuge.
+The city was not much good to the slayer if he could not get to it quickly.

 2. (9) The purpose for the cities of refuge is again stated.